joemasilotti/masilotti.com/_posts/2020-08-12-test-deep-links-with-ui-testing.md

 ## How to manually open deep links

 First, some background.
 There’s a tiny trick with opening a deep link in iOS: you have to actually tap it.
-You can’t copy and paste something into Safari and tap “Go”, it won’t register.
+You can’t copy and paste something into Safari and tap "Go", it won’t register.

 We can take advantage of this by creating a tappable link somewhere on the simulator.
 We could drop it right in the app, but that brings us back to issue #2.
 Instead, let’s use Mobile Safari.